SVB Go: how do I get access and set up user roles, permissions, and dual-approval workflows?

 Key Takeaways:

-• You need an SVB business checking relationship to access SVB Go.
+- You must have an active SVB business checking account to enroll in SVB Go.

 How do I set up user roles and permissions in SVB Go?